tydaeus/notes/splunk/notes.md

 * `>`, `>=`, `<`, `<=` - numerical comparison

 Wildcards, boolean operators, and  parentheses can also be used when searching fields.

+### Extracting New Fields
+If a field you are interested in is not captured, use the `Extract New Fields` link displayed at the bottom of the `fields` sidebar.

+This tool allows you to select a sample event, then use sample fields from it to generate field extraction rules in either regex or separator format. **Warning**: generated regex is likely to be positional, rather than based on text values.
+Be sure to verify that wildcards and specific text are used as appropriate.

+After you have designated fields for extraction, these fields can be edited in future via `Settings > Fields > Field extractions`

 ## Best Practices
 ### In Search